By Steven D. Miller

 B. Peter was the last apostle into the tomb Luke 24:12

-8. How can all of the following be true?
+8. All of the following are true?

 · Resurrected Christ first appears to some disciples, without Thomas, behind locked doors before sunset Sunday evening, John 20:19.
 (Biblical days end at sunset)

 · Resurrected Christ first appears to all eleven disciples in Galilee after a 70 mile trip (more than one day’s walk), Matthew 28:17

 · Resurrected Christ first appears to all eleven disciples, including Thomas, Sunday evening in Jerusalem Mark 16:14, Luke 24:33-49.